-After stopping to stroke a cat roaming around the cemetery, I headed back down the hill, past more grave stones flanked by overgrown flower bushes, and out towards the church of St. Lawrence.
+After this I headed back down the hill, past more grave stones flanked by overgrown flower bushes, and out towards the church of St. Lawrence.

 Several other prominent Italians and foreigners are buried in Verano cemetery, including actor Ennio Balbo, novelist Alberto Moravia, and poet Giuseppe Ungaretti.
 I’ll leave you with a poem Ungaretti wrote in response to World War Two and the bombing of Verano cemetery.
 I have read various interpretations of it but in essence one could say he is inviting people to stop hating each other and listen in silence to the message of those who have died in war, to ensure that they did not die in vain.

 No more crying out